lovbackan/Yrgopelago/README.md

 # Assignment

-Create a fictious hotel where you can book rooms and collect money from hotelvisitors through the "Yrgopelago" API, create a calender that shows what rooms are avaible in correlation to the visitors bookings.
+Create a fictious hotel where you can book rooms and collect money from hotel guests through the "Yrgopelago" API, create a calender that shows what rooms are avaible in correlation to the visitors bookings.
 For more info check out: https://www.yrgopelago.se.

 # Stack